ronakupadhyaya/Horizons-week-06/new_exercises/tic-tac-toe/README.md

 1. [Time Travel](#part-7-time-travel)

 ## Part 1: Install React Development Tools
-Install the React Developer Tools extension [here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
+Install the React Developer Tools extension for Chrome [here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).

 This extension allows you to inspect React components, states, props etc, as your app is running.
 Use this often to make sure your components are behaving correctly!